AAV13/esp-risk-api/README.md

 # ESP Failure Analytics & Predictive Maintenance Dashboard

 A predictive maintenance tool to assess the health of offshore Electric Submersible Pumps (ESPs).
-This project uses a hybrid machine learning and rule-based system to detect both clear faults and subtle signs of degradation, providing a real-time risk assessment through an interactive web dashboard and a REST API.
+This project uses a hybrid machine learning and rule-based system to detect both clear faults and subtle signs of degradation, providing a risk assessment through an interactive web dashboard and a REST API.

 ---